11/7/2025

 • Standardized problem solving: e.g. with PDCA cycles or 5-Why analyses.

-How PAILOT supports store floor management
+How PAILOT supports shop floor management

 With PAILOT you can: